onflow/flow/docs/accounts-and-keys.md

 > What about smart contracts?

 Ethereum draws a distinction between accounts and contracts, both of which are addressable.
-Contracts are immutable and cannot be upgraded after deployment.
-To achieve the same in Flow, simply create an account with `contracts` but no authorized `publicKeys`.
+Ethereum contracts are immutable and cannot be upgraded after deployment.

+To achieve the same in Flow, simply create an account with deployed code and an empty list of authorized keys.
+This renders the account immutable by making it impossible to authorize a transaction that would mutate the account code.

 ## Keys